KPaezAstudillo/App-Nodejs-Reactjs/README.md

 # App-Nodejs-Reactjs

-App about a list of articles (text entries).
-Made following a Youtube tutorial (by Codenautas) in order to learn NodeJS and practice CRUD.
+App about creating and displaying text entries (articles).
+It was made following a Youtube tutorial (by Codenautas) in order to learn NodeJS and practice CRUD operations, and improved on the way by my own knowledge.